-Service Package When the customer AHCCCS Medical Services Is eligible to have medical bills paid during the three months prior to application (Prior Quarter) Is eligible for Federal Emergency Services (FES); Enrolls with American Indian Health Program (AIHP); Is eligible for Hospital Presumptive Eligibility (HPE); Has less than 30 days of prospective eligibility; or • Is eligible only for a retroactive period of eligibility.
+Service Package When the customer AHCCCS Medical Services Is eligible to have medical bills paid during the three months prior to application (Prior Quarter) Is eligible for Federal Emergency Services (FES); Enrolls with American Indian Health Program (AIHP); Is eligible for Hospital Presumptive Eligibility (HPE); Has less than 30 days of prospective eligibility; or Is eligible only for a retroactive period of eligibility.
 ALTCS Services • The customer is eligible for ALTCS services only during the prior period.
 Example: The customer dies before ALTCS is approved but is eligible for ALTCS services in the prior period.
-ALTCS services are paid on a fee-for-service basis. • The customer is enrolled with a tribal contractor, or there is no tribal or EPD program contractor serving the customer's geographical service area. • The Assistant Director of the Division of Member Services approves (on a case by case basis) fee-for-service payment for long term care services during the prior period for a customer who: o Was enrolled with an AHCCCS Complete Care (ACC) plan when ALTCS was approved; and The AHCCCS Complete Care (ACC) plan's responsibility for paying for nursing facility services for a 90-day period per contract year ended prior to the date the ALTCS approval was processed.
+ALTCS services are paid on a fee-for-service basis. contrac prograr stomer is enrolled with a tribal ctor, or there is no tribal or EPD n contractor serving the er's geographical service area. of Merr case by payme sistant Director of the Division ber Services approves (on a case basis) fee-for-service nt for long term care services the prior period for a customer Co as enrolled with an AHCCCS mplete Care (ACC) plan when TCS was approved; and (A0 pay for yea e AHCCCS Complete Care CC) plan's responsibility for ying for nursing facility services a 90-day period per contract ar ended prior to the date the TCS approval was processed.

-Term Definition AIHP is responsible for paying fee-for- service claims submitted for Native Americans who have chosen not to enroll in an acute capitated health plan.
+Term Definition AHCCCS American Indian Health Program (AIHP) AIHP is responsible for paying fee-for- service claims submitted for Native Americans who have chosen not to enroll in an acute capitated health plan.
 If the Native American customer does not choose a plan and lives on the reservation, the customer will be automatically enrolled in AIHP.
 Federal Emergency Services (FES) Emergency services provided to immigrants who are eligible for Medicaid except for their immigration status Hospital Presumptive Eligibility (HPE) Temporary coverage for people who are likely to qualify for AHCCCS Medical Assistance.
 See MA417 for details.
 NOTE Eligibility for HPE is determined by qualified hospitals